Arab-Norman Palermo - Arab-Norman Palermo and the Cathedral Churches of Cefalú and Monreale

 Located on the northern coast of Sicily, Arab-Norman Palermo includes a series of nine civil and religious structures dating from the era of the Norman kingdom of Sicily (1130-1194): two palaces, three churches, a cathedral, a bridge, as well as the cathedrals of Cefalú and Monreale.
 Collectively, they are an example of a social-cultural syncretism between Western, Islamic and Byzantine cultures on the island which gave rise to new concepts of space, structure and decoration.
 They also bear testimony to the fruitful coexistence of people of different origins and religions (Muslim, Byzantine, Latin, Jewish, Lombard and French).

-The city was founded in 734 BC by the Phoenicians as Sis ("flower").
+The city was founded in Isla Palermo 734 BC by the Phoenicians as Sis ("flower").
 Palermo then became a possession of Carthage.
 Two Greek colonies were established, known collectively as Panormos; the Carthaginians used this name on their coins after the 5th century BC.
 As Panormus, the town became part of the Roman Republic and Empire for over a thousand years.
 From 831 to 1072 the city was under Arab rule in the Emirate of Sicily when the city became the capital of Sicily for the first time.
 During this time the city was known as Balarm.
+Following the Norman conquest, Palermo became the capital of a new kingdom, the Kingdom of Sicily, that lasted from 1130 to 1816.

 Palermo is Sicily's cultural, economic and tourism capital.
 It is a city rich in history, culture, art, music and food.
-Numerous tourists are attracted to the city for its appealing Mediterranean climate, its renowned gastronomy and restaurants, its Romanesque, Gothic, Baroque and Art Nouveau churches, palaces and buildings, and its nightlife and music.
+Many tourists are attracted by the Mediterranean climate, renowned gastronomy and restaurants, Romanesque, Gothic, Baroque and Art Nouveau churches, palaces and buildings, and the nightlife and music.
 Palermo is the main Sicilian industrial and commercial center: the main industrial sectors include tourism, services, commerce and agriculture.
 Palermo has an international airport and a significant underground economy.
+For cultural, artistic and economic reasons, Palermo is one of the largest cities in the Mediterranean and among the top tourist destinations in both Italy and Europe.
+It is the main seat of the UNESCO World Heritage Site Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.
+The city is also undergoing careful redevelopment, preparing to become one of the major cities of the Euro-Mediterranean area.

-Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale is a series of nine religious and civic structures located on the northern coast of Sicily dating from the era of the Norman Kingdom of Sicily (1130-1194): two palaces, three churches, a cathedral, and a bridge in Palermo, as well as the cathedrals of Cefalù and Monreale.
+The Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale are a series of nine religious and civic structures located on the northern coast of Sicily dating from the era of the Norman Kingdom of Sicily (1130-1194): two palaces, three churches, a cathedral, and a bridge in Palermo, as well as the cathedrals of Cefalù and Monreale.
 They have been designated together as a UNESCO World Heritage Site.
 This dedication took place in 2015.

 The new Norman rulers built various structures in what has become known as the Arab-Norman style.
 They incorporated the best practices of Arab and Byzantine architecture into their own art.
 Although a different builder constructed each of the sites, they are linked together because of their shared architecture and time period.
-These sites work to create a shared identity among the areas that they are built in.
-This is because many people chose to visit the sites together, not just one at a time.
-Providing not only a steady revenue of tourism, but also a revenue of tourists that have visited each of the sites and bring that experience with them.

 Currently all of the buildings are under continuous restoration and care.
 This care varies from site to site but most often consists of topical restoration (cleaning, maintaining murals, etc), research (what the building might have looked like originally and what was done there), and structural restoration (making sure the building is safe and structurally sound).